Join the worldwide community of people enjoying the fun and freedom of Xero Shoes

 Get a free subscription to “Feel The Word — 7 steps to enjoying the fun and benefits of natural movement”

 Enter your email below and Join the Xero Circle today!

 Did you see the episode of Seinfeld where everyone couldn’t stop eating the “fat-free frozen yogurt,” only to discover — after they put on weight — that the frozen yogurt wasn’t actually fat-free, but was just advertised that way?

 Well, something similar is happening with “minimalist shoes.”

 To answer that question, we need to go back in time.
 In 2009, Christopher McDougall’s book, Born to Run, and research published by Dr. Daniel Lieberman from Harvard, inspired the barefoot running movement.
 In large part, the idea to get back to the basics came from a few fundamental ideas:

-- The foot is made to flex, to bend, to feel the ground.
-And the brain is expecting information about the ground from the feet (which it then uses in a feedback loop to adjust how you move across the ground).
+The foot is made to flex, to bend, to feel the ground.
 Remove the sensations by wrapping your foot up in a shoe, and you’re short-circuiting this natural feedback loop, and depriving yourself of the pleasant sensations that come from walking or running across varied surfaces.